Aaron-Guerrero/Dinodestinations/README.md

 ## Usage

--Sign up
--Log in
--Enter city nearest to you
--Look for dino attractions that interest you
+-Sign up on the main page.
+Using the credentials you signed up, simply log in and enter a city near you.
+The page will take you to destinations that feature dinosour attractions using google maps.

 ## Technologies Used